 If you’re looking after a loved one, you may start to notice individual quirks related to their cognitive decline.
 In response, you’ll likely have developed strategies to cope.

-This will allow your loved one to begin to accept them into their routine for the most acute stages that are unfortunately yet to come.
+However, with the support and advice from a medical professional or GP, the middle stages are often the best time to put a professional carer in the home.This’ll allow your loved one to begin to accept them into their routine for the more acute stages in the future.
 That aside, they can simply be a great support, offering lots of practical help.

-A large body of research indicates that mental stimulation can help reduce the onset of Alzheimer’s symptoms.
+- Supporting with activities– A large body of research indicates that mental stimulation can help reduce the onset of Alzheimer’s symptoms.
 A live-in carer is able to help promote valuable hobbies, interests and activities.
 This could be everything from board games and jigsaw puzzles to cooking together and spending time in the garden.

-Here is a run through of the kind of tasks your carer may undertake during the later stages of Alzheimer’s:
+Here is a run-through of the kind of tasks your carer may undertake during the later stages of Alzheimer’s:

 Eating and drinking